danielsundermeier/knowledge/sonstiges/business.md

 > If you want to Go fast Go alone, if you want to Go far go together.

+> - "With Product-led Growth, the idea is that rather than bringing users through an active sales team or aggressive marketing campaigns, you just focus on building your product - and ensure you make it great." - (Why You May Not Need a Sales Team)[https://posthog.com/blog/product-led-growth]

 ## Links

 - [Be Good](http://paulgraham.com/good.html)